-The statute covers all drivers of The Black Car Fund member bases in the state of New York, although 98% of the companies are based in the greater New York City Metropolitan area.
-Bases must become members of The Black Car Fund if they meet the criteria outlined in the statute – meaning they cannot own more than 50% their vehicles and must do a minimum of 90% of their business on a non-cash basis.
-Black Car and limousine companies operating outside of New York State are also required to become members of The Black Car Fund if they do work in the state of New York and if they meet the criteria outlined in the statute.
-The Fund derives its income from a 2.5% surcharge, which is billed and collected by member bases from their clients and then remitted to The Fund.
+The statute covers all drivers of The Black Car Fund Member Bases in the state of New York, although 98% of the companies are based in the greater New York City Metropolitan area.
+Bases must become members of The Black Car Fund if they meet the criteria outlined in the statute which states that, more than 90 percent of its for-hire business is on a payment basis other than direct cash payment by a passenger; provided, however, that a central dispatch facility shall not include any such central facility that owns 50 percent or more of the cars it dispatches.
+Black Car and limousine companies operating outside of New York State are also required to become Member Bases of The Black Car Fund if they do work within the state of New York, as well as if they meet the criteria outlined in the statute.
+The Fund derives its income from a 2.5% passenger surcharge, added on top of the fare, which is billed and collected by Member Bases from their clients and then remitted to The Fund.

-Today, The Fund has approximately 300 member bases and collectively there are more than 33,000 affiliated drivers covered by Workers' Compensation.
+Today, The Fund has nearly 400 Member Bases and collectively, there are more than 130,000 affiliated drivers covered by Workers' Compensation.

 What is Workers’ Compensation Insurance?

 Workers’ Compensation Insurance provides coverage for an employee who has suffered an injury or illness resulting from job-related duties.
-Coverage includes medical and rehabilitation costs, and lost wages for employees injured on the job.
+Coverage includes medical and rehabilitation costs, as well as lost wages for employees injured on the job.

-How do bases become members of The Fund?
-Bases must become members of The Fund if they meet the membership criteria outlined in the Statute – meaning they can't own 50% or more of their vehicles and must do 90% or more of their business on a non-cash basis.
+How does an Operator become a Member Base of The Fund?
+Bases must become Members of The Fund if they meet the membership criteria outlined in the Statute – meaning they can't own 50% or more of their vehicles and must do 90% or more of their business on a non-cash basis.